yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 ### Create and manage read replica clusters

-To create a read-read cluster, you first create a YugabyteDB cluster; this example assumes a 3-node cluster is deployed.
+To create a read replica cluster, you first create a YugabyteDB cluster; this example assumes a 3-node cluster is deployed.
 Refer to [Create a local multi-node cluster](#create-a-local-multi-node-cluster).

-You add read replica nodes using the `--join` and `--read_replica` flags.
+You add read replica nodes to the primary cluster using the `--join` and `--read_replica` flags.

 #### Create a read replica cluster